 Mongolia breeds a completely different type of intrepid traveller.
 You’ll meet people who have driven all the way from London for the Mongol Rally, you’ll see couples crossing the country by horse and expeditions driving deep into the Gobi Desert.
-One thing is for sure, everyone has come here for an adventure.
+One thing is for sure, everyone is traveling Mongolia for an adventure.

 Proud, self-sustaining, strong and free.
 There are no people as amiable as the Mongolians.
 You’ll find that they are welcoming, kind and extremely generous.
 They are always curious of travellers and love to try to connect with you, even if they can’t communicate.
 They are intriguing and inspiring people and you can learn a lot from their hospitality and earthly wisdom.